MrxYacinex/Portfolio/README.md

 ## Hosting

 This website is hosted on my own programmed Raspberry Pi using Nginx.
-K
+Informations Coming soon with DNS

 Stay tuned for more updates as I continue to learn and grow as a web developer!